mishadoff/mishadoff.github.io/_drafts/2013-12-11-clojure-design-patterns.markdown

 we use dynamic typing, functional programming and, of course, Clojure.
 Some of them look wrong and ugly.
 It's okay.
 All characters are fake, coincidences are accidental.*

-> Our programming language is fucked up.
-> That's why we need design patterns.
->
-> -- Anonymous

 ### Index

 - [Intro](#intro)